exfiltrace-labs/cbs_parser/README.md

 ### Standalone parsers

-Each parser also works independently:
+Each parser also works independently and can be run from the `/parsers` directory with similar usage flags:

 ```bash
 python parsers/cbs_indexeddb_parser.py -i ./C/ -o ./results/